explainers-by-googlers/cross-origin-storage/README.md

 1. The contents of the file will be hashed using SHA-256 (or an equivalent secure algorithm, see [Appendix B](#appendix-b-blob-hash-with-the-web-crypto-api)).
 The used algorithm will be communicated in the hash as a valid [`HashAlgorithmIdentifier`](https://w3c.github.io/webcrypto/#dom-hashalgorithmidentifier), separated by a colon and the actual hash.
 2. A handle for the file will be requested, specifying the file's hash and a human-readable name.
-3. A permission prompt will be displayed to the user, asking if it's okay to store the file with the provided name, hash, and size.
+3. A permission prompt will be displayed to the user, asking if it's okay to store the file with the provided human-readable name.
 4. If a file with the hash already exists, only the human-readable name will be stored by the browser and associated with the current origin.
 5. Else, upon user consent, the file and the human-readable name will be stored by the browser and the human-readable name be associated with the current origin.